Malaknourr/Games_/README.md

 #### how to play two squares game:
 ==> each player choose two neighbours squares to make a triangle and the check if the last player's two square neighbours or not
-NOTE : i didn't make the program end before player 2 enters his last 2 choices .. i made it end when he
+NOTE : i didn't make the program end before player 2 enters his last 2 choices ..it's ended when he enters them.